Paul Randall - Chair of Governors - Responsibility for Literacy, Phonics, Able children and Equalities

 During the summer of 2013 I completed the National College Leadership Development Programme for Chairs of Governors and during the summer of 2016 I was designated as a National Leader of Governance.
 I have also completed my training to complete External Reviews of Governance.
 I am currently mentoring a Chair of Governors at another primary school in High Wycombe I am also chairing an Interim Executive Board for the Buckinghamshire Learning Trust, as well as this I am also an active member of a Chairs Liaison Group that meets termly to discuss current priorities.

-Rev Graham Saunders - Foundation Governor - Responsibility for RE and Assemblies
+Rev Graham Saunders - Foundation Governor - Responsibility for RE, Gem - Behaviour and Assemblies

 I was born in Hertfordshire and grew up in the small town of Broxbourne where I attended St. Augustine JMI primary school and Broxbourne Grammar School.
 I became a Christian during my teenage years.
 My working life began as an Industrial Chemist working for Imperial Chemical Industries in Welwyn Garden City.
 Although I loved my research work at ICI my Christian Faith strengthened to the point at which I felt called to serve the Church.
 I left ICI in 1983 and studied Theology at Trinity College Bristol prior to my Ordination at St. Philips Cathedral Birmingham in July 1986.
 I served two curacies; my first at St. Martin in the Bullring in Birmingham City Centre and my second at St. Margaret’s Church in Olton, Solihull.
 I served as Vicar of St. Paul’s Church in Bedminster, Bristol for six years until 2002.
 I then moved to serve as Rector of Farnham Royal with Hedgerley.
 I am married to Helen, who teaches mathematics and I have two grown up sons, Jonathan and Ben.
 When I get any spare time I like to give it to my family.
 I enjoy sailing which helps to take my mind off work and keep me fit.
 I have been ex-officio governor of the school since I was appointed Rector.